Bayes-assisted Confidence Regions: Focal Point Estimator and Bounded-influence Priors: Shrinkage priors for robust FAB confidence regions

-where $I_n(z)$ is the $n$-th order modified Bessel functions of the first kind. \end{example} \Cref{fig:fab_gaussian_vanishing} compares the FAB-CRs resulting from the priors in the three examples above.
+where $I_n(z)$ is the $n$-th order modified Bessel function of the first kind. \end{example} \Cref{fig:fab_gaussian_vanishing} compares the FAB-CRs induced by these three beta prime mixtures.

-As expected, all FAB-CRs achieve smaller volume than the standard CI when $y$ is close to zero.
-However, contrary to the Gaussian prior in \cref{fig:fab_gaussian_gaussian}, these priors result in CRs that are uniformly bounded and revert to the standard $z$-interval as $|y|$ increases, ensuring robustness in the presence of disagreement between the prior and observed data.
-The same behavior is highlighted by the corresponding $p$-value functions in \cref{fig:fab_gaussian_vanishing_cc}, which also shows the equivalence between the posterior mean and the FAB focal point.
+All three FAB-CRs are shorter than the standard CI when $y$ is close to zero.
+Unlike the Gaussian-prior FAB-CR in \cref{fig:fab_gaussian_gaussian}, however, they are uniformly bounded and revert to the standard $z$-interval as $|y|$ grows.
+The corresponding $p$-value functions, shown in \cref{fig:fab_gaussian_vanishing_cc}, highlight the same behavior and illustrate that the posterior mean coincides with the FAB focal point.

+Finally, while we do not pursue this direction here, it is worth noting that spike and slab priors with a spike at $0$ and a slab component with power-law tails, such as a Cauchy-tailed slab \citep{Johnstone2004}, also satisfy the assumptions of \cref{prop:gcm_power_law}: the atom at $0$ encodes exact prior sparsity, while the heavy-tailed slab yields robust FAB-CRs. \looseness=-1